-This paper expands on a study by Cho and Garcia-Molina [5].
-The authors of that study downloaded 720,000 pages drawn from 270 "popular" web servers (not exceeding 3,000 pages per server) on a daily basis over the course of four months, and retained the MD5 checksum of the contents (including the HTML markup) of each page.
-This allowed them to determine if a document had changed, although it did not allow them to assess the degree of change.
+This paper is an extended version of our earlier paper [2].
+It expands on a study by Cho and Garcia-Molina [3].
+The authors of that study downloaded 720 000 pages drawn from 270 'popular' Web servers (not exceeding 3000 pages per server) on a daily basis over the course of 4 months, and retained the MD5 checksum of the contents (including the HTML markup) of each page.
+This checksum allowed them to determine if a document had changed, although it did not allow them to assess the degree of change.
 Among other things, they found that pages drawn from servers in the .com domain changed substantially faster than those in other domains, while pages in the .gov domain changed substantially slower.
-Overall, they found that about 40% of all web pages changed within a week, and that it took about 50 days for half of all pages to have changed.
+Overall, they found that about 40% of all Web pages changed within a week, and that it took about 50 days for half of all pages to have changed.
 They also found that almost 25% of the pages in .com changed within a day, and that it took 11 days for half of all .com pages to have changed.
-By contrast, it took four months (the duration of their study) for half of the .gov pages to have changed.
+In contrast, it took 4 months (the duration of their study) for half of the .gov pages to have changed.

-Sun et al. [11] studied the efficacy of web anonymizers.
-As part of that study, they drew a set of 100,000 web pages from the Open Directory listing, and crawled each page twice, with the second retrieval immediately following the first one.
-Since they were interested in the information leakage of encrypted channels, they did not compare checksums of the returned pages; rather, they compared the lengths of the pages and the number and lengths of their embedded images and frames (which will appear to an eavesdropper as temporally closely spaced TCP packets).
-They found that 40% of pages changed signatures, and that 14% of pages changed by 30% or more, using a Jaccard-coefficient-based similarity metric akin to the one we use, but based on the size of a document including sizes of embedded images, not contents.
+Sun et al. [4] conducted a study on the efficacy of Web anonymizers.
+As part of that study, they drew a set of 100 000 Web pages from the Open Directory listing, and crawled each page twice, with the second retrieval immediately following the first one.
+Since they were interested in the information leakage of encrypted channels, they did not compare checksums of the returned pages; rather, they compared the lengths of the pages and the number and lengths of their embedded images and frames, which will appear to an eavesdropper as temporally closely spaced Transmission Control Protocol (TCP) packets.
+They found that 40% of pages changed signatures, and that 14% of pages changed by

+30% or more, using a Jaccard-coefficient-based similarity metric akin to the one we use, but based on the size of a document including sizes of embedded images, not contents.

-Douglis et al. [6] studied a web trace consisting of 950,000 entries (each entry representing a web access) collected over 17 days at the gateway between AT&T Labs-Research and the Internet.
-They recorded the "last-modified" timestamp transmitted by the web server (implicitly assuming that web servers transmit accurate information).
-In addition, they mined each page for items such as phone numbers using a domain-specific semantic analysis technique called "grinking", and measured the rate of change of these items.
+Douglis et al. [5] studied a Web trace consisting of 950000 records (each record representing a Web access) collected over 17 days at the gateway between AT&T Labs-Research and the Internet.
+They recorded the 'last-modified' timestamp transmitted by the Web server (implicitly assuming that Web servers transmit accurate information).
+In addition, they mined each page for items such as phone numbers using a domain-specific semantic analysis technique called 'grinking', and measured the rate of change of these items.
 They found that according to the last-modified metric, 16.5% of the resources (including HTML pages as well as other content, such as images) that were accessed multiple times changed every time they were accessed.
 They also found that among the HTML pages that were accessed more than once, almost 60% experienced a change in HREF links, and over 50% of them experienced a change in IMG links.